MDMods/MuseDashMirror/README.md

 Instead of using harmony patching on your own, you can use BattleComponent class to access many datas when in the chart.

-For Example, the chart name.
+For example, the chart name.

 ```C#
 // Normal way to do